OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

     - Project Group

 :::hint
-Runbooks and Variables are planned for future releases of config-as-code.
+Runbooks and Sensitive Variables are planned for future releases of config-as-code.
 :::

 ### Resources NOT version controlled by config-as-code